Your Holidays in Central Portugal

 GPS: N 39° 42′ 2.4” W 8° 16′ 41.1”

-In 2019 is the campsite open from 15 March until 1 October.
+Our campsite facilities are open from 15 March until 1 October.

 Our reception desk is open from 9am till 9pm every day of the week.
 New guests can enter outside the opening hours but only after previous request.